Documentation Requirements for Students Seeking ADHD Medications

 ADHD Medication at USC Student Health

 All documentation must be received and reviewed before your medication is continued.
 Please be in contact with your current prescriber during this process to ensure you have an adequate supply of medication.

 - If the documentation is approved, you will be eligible to continue treatment at USC Student Health.
 Visits will assess for medical appropriateness and possible drug testing.
 The provider you are working with may determine other explanations for your symptoms and may not prescribe ADHD medications if they determine, based on clinical judgement, that other diagnosis may explain your symptoms.

 - Medical services providers will not provide documentation for Disability Services and Programs regarding accommodations for mental health diagnosis.
 If you are planning to apply, please contact your prior provider for completion of these forms, or seek care with a qualified mental health provider.
 Please contact USC CMH for assistance with referrals or consultation (as below)

 - If documentation is not approved, you may expect the following:

 - Contact your current provider for appropriate documentation.

 - If you are unable to provide adequate documentation and wish to receive services at USC Student Health, you will require additional ADHD evaluation at Counseling and Mental Health or can work with our referral coordinator to be referred to a community provider.

 Without a history of treatment for ADHD

 Evidence of early impairment is necessary for the diagnosis of ADHD.
 Attention and concentration can be components of many health conditions.
 USC Counseling and Mental Health (CMH) will provide services to address these issues and may make a referral for ADHD testing if your symptoms cannot be better explained by other mental health issues.
-To start this process, please call CMH at 213-740-7711 to set up a phone consult or go to MySHR to schedule this consult online.
+To start this process, please schedule a consultation appointment through MySHR or call the main phone line for assistance: 213-740-9355 (WELL).